On periodic orbits in cotangent bundles of non-compact manifolds: Introduction

-In this theorem $\Lambda M$ denotes the free loop space of $H^1$ loops into $M$.
-Functional analytical properties of the loop space are discussed in Section\ \ref{sec:variational} and some topological and geometrical properties of the loop space are discussed in Section\ \ref{sec:loopspace}.

-The proof of Theorem~\ref{thm:main} follows the scheme of the proof of the existence result for non-compact hypersurfaces in $\R^{2n}$ presented in \cite{BPV_closed}.
-We regard closed characteristics as critical points of a suitable action functional $\A$.
+Here $\Lambda M$ denotes the free loop space of $H^1$ loops into $M$.
+The proof of Theorem~\ref{thm:main2} follows the scheme of the proof of the existence result for non-compact hypersurfaces in $\mR^{2n}$ presented in \cite{bpv}, and when arguments are identical as that paper, we refer to it without proof.
+We regard periodic orbits as critical points of a suitable action functional $\A$.
 The functional does not satisfy the Palais-Smale condition.
-Therefore we introduce a sequence of approximating functionals $\A_\epsilon$, for $\epsilon>0$, and we prove that these functionals satisfy the Palais-Smale condition, by using the assumptions of asymptotic regularity.
-Next, based on the assumptions on the topology of $\Sigma$ and $M$, we construct linking sets in $M$ and lift these to linking sets in the free loop space, where we apply a linking argument to produce critical points for the approximating functionals.
-Finally, we show that these critical points converge to a critical point of $\A$ as $\epsilon\rightarrow 0$.
-Because we construct the linking sets in the component of the loop space containing the contractible loops, we find contractible loops.
-In this paper we choose not to consider non-contractible loops.
+Therefore we introduce a sequence of approximating functionals $\A_\epsilon$, for $\epsilon>0$, which do satisfy the Palais-Smale condition.
+Critical points of $\A_\epsilon$ satisfying certain bounds converge to critical points of $\A$ as $\epsilon\rightarrow 0$.
+Next, based on the assumptions on the topology of $\Sigma$ and $M$, we construct linking sets in $M$ and lift these to linking sets in the free loop space, where we apply a linking argument to produce critical points for the approximating functionals satisfying the appropriate bounds.
+These critical points then converge to a critical point of $\A$ as $\epsilon\rightarrow 0$.
+Because we construct the linking sets in the component of the loop space containing the contractible loops, this critical point corresponds to a contractible loop.
+Hence, due to our method of proof, in this paper we do not find non-contractible loops.

-One of the main issues in cotangent bundles (as opposed to $\R^{2n}$) is that the functional is defined on a Hilbert manifold rather than a Hilbert space.
+One of the main issues in cotangent bundles (as opposed to $\mR^{2n}$) is that the linking arguments get more involved due to the topology of $M$.
 Another difficulty is that curvature terms appear in the analysis of the functional, which require some care.

-Theorem~\ref{thm:main} directly generalizes the results of~\cite{BPV_closed}.
-Suppose that $\Sigma$ admits an asymptotically regular embedding into $T^*M$, with $M=\mR^n$.
-The standard metric on $\mR^n$ is flat, and the the loop space is a Hilbert space, hence contractible.
-Thus $H_{k+1}(\ls)=H_{k+2}(\ls)=0$ for all $k\geq 0$, and we obtain the theorem as stated in~\cite{BPV_closed}.
-In~\cite{BPV_closed} examples are given that show that both topological and geometric assumptions on $\Sigma$ are necessary.
-Theorem\ \ref{thm:main} also improves the result in the $\mR^n$ case, because it requires weaker assumptions on the metric.
+Theorem~\ref{thm:main2} directly generalizes the results of~\cite{bpv}.
+In~\cite{bpv} examples are given that show that both topological and geometric assumptions on $\Sigma$ are necessary.
+Theorem\ \ref{thm:main2} also improves the result in the $\mR^{2n}$ case, as it requires weaker assumptions on the metric.